aschzero/hera/README.md

 ### Hera automates the creation of [Argo Tunnels](https://developers.cloudflare.com/argo-tunnel/) to easily and securely expose your local services to the outside world.

-Hera wants to make things a little bit easier for those who run multiple Dockerized services on their home network and want to access them anywhere without the use of port forwarding or other potentially insecure methods.
+Hera is useful for those who run multiple Dockerized services on their home network and want to access them anywhere without the use of port forwarding or other potentially insecure methods.
 Hera can also be used to manage tunnels as a VPN replacement or to expose local development environments.

 Hera monitors the state of your configured services to instantly start a tunnel when the container starts.
 Tunnel processes are also monitored to ensure persistent connections and to restart them in the event of sudden disconnects or shutdowns.
 Hera also handles graceful shutdown of active tunnels should their respective containers stop running.